Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 ### Existing Features
 * Designed with HTML5, CSS3 and Bootstrap.

 * Donate button directing to another website.

 * Scroll to top button enables the user to quickly move back to the top of the page.

 * Fixed navigation bar for large screens to keep visible the donate button.

 * Fixed footer for small screens to keep visible the donate button.

 * Contact Form with radio buttons.

 ### Features Left to Implement when skills develop
-* Donate button direct to a page on the website with a payment system
+* Donate button directing to a page on the website with a payment system.

 ## Technologies Used